citadel

 Hiking near Corte

 I peer over the granite ledge.
-A gushing waterfall lies to my left and a sheer rock face extends 30 feet below.
+A gushing waterfall lies to my left, and a rock face extends 30 feet below.
 I feel, rather than see, my husband and kids doubting me from the water below.
 ‘Terrified’ vastly understates my singular emotion.

 “Project outwards”, our guide repeats.
 Ever the rule follower, I close my eyes and—